 Al Etihad Gold Supply Chain Policy and procedures sets out the company's responsibility and commitment to attain a responsible supply chain of minerals.
 The Policy is publicly available on our website www.aletihadgold.com and is also shared to existing clients and companies who wish to work with Al Etihad Gold.
 The policy and procedures are discussed during the client onboarding, and as needed to communicate clearly our expectations with respect to responsible sourcing of precious metals.
 The provisions, procedures and controls set out in the policy is applicable to all our clients and staff.
 The responsibilities and the role of the Management, Compliance Officer, Staff and the Suppliers are clearly defined to ensure consistent implementation.
 The criteria for supply chain due diligence includes adequate risk assessment factors as stipulated in the OECD and DMCC Rules.
 The Main elements of the KYC processes is consistent with AML-CFT Laws.
 Identification, verification and KYC together form the first key step in the Procedures and Controls and is conducted prior to the acceptance of any Al Etihad Gold client.
-Following Applicant screening and background information checks, together with review of the applicants intended purpose of business, sources of funds and expected level of activity, an initial decision will be made with respect to the application status (acceptance, rejection, obtain more Information).
+Following Applicant screening and background information checks, together with review of the applicants intended purpose of business, sources of funds and expected level of activity, an initial decision will be made with respect to the application status (acceptance, rejection, obtain more information).
 Our Monitoring and Surveillance includes a strong supply chain management system where information is centralized, and multiple departments are involved in the daily transaction and shipments verification.
 Unique reference numbers are used to identify incoming / outgoing gold and the traceability.
 Periodic internal audit is done to verify and ensure that the policy and procedures are consistently implemented.
 Trainings for key persons as well as management team are also provided depending on their exposure in the Supply Chain.

-Rule 1.3 Each Accredited Member must implement and maintain a robust documented policy and detailed processes (Policy) to include common principles, standards and processes for responsible supply chain management.
-The policy should be consistent with standard set forth in the model supply chain policy in Annex II of the OECD Guldance and should, as a minimum, include the following:
+- 1.3.
+Demonstrate the company has implemented and maintained a robust policy and detailed processes (Policy) to include common principles, standards and processes for responsible supply chain management.

+The policy should include the following:

 - a.
 Scope

 - b.
 Responsibilities

 - c.
 Criteria for supply chain due diligence:

 - d.
 Main elements of Know-Your-Customer (KYC) process

 - e.
 Monitoring and surveillance:

 - f.
 Training: